 I love books,Jane Austen and the Regency period, and since you’re here, I guess you do too!

 p.s.
-You can find the links to buy my books on the books page
+You can find the links for my books on the books page

 Short Bio for Author Emma Darlington